 Arts of Italy is an intensive studio course that takes place in central and northern Italy.
 In this class we will explore Italian art and culture focusing on the arts and architecture in Florence, Tuscany, and Venice.
 We will discover the art and architecture from ancient through early modernity to contemporary.
 Through critical issues and contemporary art practice students will engage in visual exploration and creative problem solving through a variety of media, tools, and techniques.
 Readings, presentations, and studio–based projects reflect on visits to sites, exhibitions, museums, and galleries.
-Students at all levels are welcome.

 Our home base in Italy is Florence, the capital city of the Italian region of Tuscany.
 Florence lies on the river Arno and is known for its art historical and architectural importance.
 In Florence we will explore all that this charming city has to offer including Medieval and Renaissance masterworks from Giotto to Botticelli.